Police detain subjects, find car related to Miami armed carjacking

-MIAMI (WSVN) - Police have detained two subjects after a woman was carjacked in Miami.
+NORTHWEST MIAMI-DADE, FLA.
+(WSVN) - Police detained two subjects, hours after, they said, a woman was carjacked in Miami at gunpoint in broad daylight.

-Just before 4:30 p.m., Tuesday, Miami-Dade Police recovered a vehicle near Northwest 68th Terrace and 17th Avenue.
-Two subjects were also detained for questioning.
-The status of a third subject, also believed to be involved, remains unknown.
+Just before 4:30 p.m., Tuesday, Miami-Dade Police recovered the stolen SUV near Northwest 68th Terrace and 17th Avenue.

-According to the victim, three male subjects approached her while she sat in her car outside of her cousin’s house, located near Northwest 13th Avenue and 57th Street, late Tuesday morning.
+According to the victim, three male subjects approached her while she sat in her black Infiniti QX70 outside of her cousin’s house, located near Northwest 13th Avenue and 57th Street, late Tuesday morning.
 She said she saw the group pointing at her before they headed her way.

-The victim locked her car, but then she said, the subjects pulled out at least two guns and held them against the glass.
+The victim locked her car, but she said the subjects pulled out at least two guns and held them against the glass.
 She then got out of her car.

 “He just was like, ‘Give me the car.
 Open the door.
 Open the door,’ and he was like, ‘Give me the money.
-Give me the money,'” the victim said as her voice cracked.
-“I’m like, ‘My purse’s in the back seat, just get it.
-Just get it.'”
+Give me the money,'” said the victim, who asked not to be identified or show her face on camera, as her voice cracked.
+“I’m like, ‘My purse is in the back seat.
+Just get it, just get it.'”

 “I gave them everything, I gave them everything he wanted, and I’m just like, ‘Don’t shoot me,’ and I got out the car, and I walked away from the car,” the victim said.